 Digital Object Identifier (DOI)

 Koskan, Alexis; Klasko-Foster, Lynne; Stecher, Chad; Rodriguez, Sue; Helitzer, Deborah; and Yoo, Wonsuk, "Human papillomavirus vaccine guideline adherence among Arizona's Medicaid beneficiaries" (2021).
-Neurobiology.
+Translational Neuroscience.
 877.